 “Why would I need a prosthodontist?”

-Dr. Phillips has completed extensive training under renowned prosthodontic specialists and teaches as a visiting faculty mentor at Spear Education for advanced dental education.
+Dr. Phillips has completed extensive training under renowned prosthodontic and teaches as a visiting faculty mentor at Spear Education for advanced dental education.
 Dr. Schmitt is a board-certified prosthodontist and is an active member of the American College of Prosthodontics.
 Since both doctors have extensive experience in prosthodontics, this allows us to provide a more comprehensive team approach to your care.

 “Isn’t once a year enough for a routine cleaning?”